liferay/alloyui.com/README.md

-# Alloy UI - Website
+# AlloyUI - Website

-This is the repository of AlloyUI's website.
+This is a working in progress of [AlloyUI's](https://github.com/liferay/alloy-ui/) website.

 If you are having any problem with the library, please create an issue on [liferay/alloy-ui](https://github.com/liferay/alloy-ui/) repository.

 ## How it works?